Type of Sarcoma: Rhabdomyosarcoma

 Then, only one month after Anna had clean scans, symptoms led to a return to the emergency room where it was discovered that Anna’s cancer had come back with a vengeance.
-First, second, and third opinions all stated that there was little to no hope of a cure, to enjoy every day and to prepare for the worst.
-The last resort – chemotherapies had little effect on this monster that had invaded the body of “Princess Anna.”
-On Dec.
-12, 2010, on her fourth birthday, Anna was called home to heaven.
+First, second, and third opinions all stated that there was little to no hope of a cure, to enjoy every day, and to prepare for the worst.
+Last resort chemotherapies had little effect on this monster that had invaded the body of “Princess Anna.”
+On her fourth birthday, Anna was called home to heaven.

 Anna lived for three months after her relapse, but these final months were filled with much joy.
 Wonderful memories were made during a family vacation to Florida.
 Anna will always be remembered for the way she loved life and gladly proclaimed her love for Jesus, even during the difficult days.
 Her songs, dances, giggles, hugs, and kisses are treasured memories for all who loved her and were blessed to have their lives touched by hers.